Pawsey-Internships/pawsey-version-control/content/06-ignoring-things/_index.md

 **exercises:** 0 minutes

 **questions:**
-- "How can I tell Git to ignore files I don't want to track?"
+- How can I tell Git to ignore files I don't want to track?

 **objectives:**
 - Configure Git to ignore specific files.